jbtiglao/about-the-weather/README.md

 - humidity; and
 - wind speed.

 5. When the user enters the name of a city and clicks on the search bar, the city name is saved in a column below the search bar.
-The search history list disappears when the page is refreshed.

 6. Clicking on a city name in the search history list will show the city's current weather condition and five-day forecast.

 7. The application uses the OpenWeather API to retrieve weather data.
 It also uses `localStorage` to store persistent data.

+8. When the application is opened or the page is refreshed, the last searched city and its current weather and five-day forecast will appear.

   ---
   ## License